vistuleB/svgpathsio/README.rst

 Python library for working with SVG paths
 =========================================

-Streamlined fork of mathandy/svgpathtools that focuses on providing complete working SVG path manipulations without support or concern for the enclosing document.
+Streamlined fork of mathandy/svgpathtools.
+Focuses on providing complete working support SVG path manipulations without document support.

-Contains support for stroking and offsetting paths, paths with multiple subpaths, and the disambiguation of topological closure from geometric closure.

-Organized by the following OOP hierarchy:
+Main classes:

-- ``Path`` objects correspond to general SVG paths, made up one more connected ``Subpath`s
+- ``Path`` objects correspond to general SVG paths, made up one more connected ``Subpath``s
 - ``Subpath`` objects correspond to continuous (connected) SVG paths; each subpath can be topologically closed or not, and subpaths that are geometrically closed are not necessarily